North Kesteven: Demographics

 The predominantly rural nature of the district has encouraged people to move to the area to take advantage of its quality of life, low crime rates, relatively low house prices, good-quality education and local heritage.
 This is reflected in research, which has shown 90% of residents are satisfied with their local area as a place to live and 82% of residents feel their area is a place where people from different backgrounds can get on well together.

 North Kesteven is mostly rural in character but there are urban areas around the towns of North Hykeham and Sleaford.
 Sleaford forms an urban area with the nearby villages of Greylees, Holdingham, Leasingham and Quarrington, North Hykeham and Waddington form part of an urban area with the city of Lincoln.
 Within the district, 40% of the population live in the "Lincoln Fringe", the area immediately surrounding Lincoln City.
 72 parishes serve the district communities, comprising 58 parish councils, two town councils and 12 parish meetings.

 The population of the district was 107,766 at the 2011 census.

 Education

 The district has comprehensive schools in North Hykeham, Branston and Welbourn.
 The area around Sleaford (including Ruskington) has selective schools.
 Other schools in the area include Kesteven and Sleaford High School and Branston Community College.

 The district part funds The National Centre for Craft & Design, in the Hub building in Sleaford.
 Adjacent to it are annex buildings of Grantham College, funded by the East Midlands LSC.

-Council

-The council has been under no overall control since the 2019 election.
-An administrative group comprising the Conservatives and some independent politicians formed.
-Richard Wright, a Conservative, serves as leader of the council.